sloth-ci/sloth-ci/docs/validators.rst

 Validators
 **********

 Each validator corresponds to a different type of incoming payload, or *provider*.
-Every :doc:`app <apps>` must specify its provider, therefore use a certain validator to check the payload.
+Every app must specify its provider, therefore use a certain validator to check the payload.

 A validator excepts a ChettyPy request object and can check it in any way you like.
 For example, the ``bitbucket`` validator checks the request's method (must be POST), origin (must come from a trusted IP), and the repository name.